rokucommunity/brighterscript/README.md

 ## ropm support
-In order for brighterscript-transpiled projects to work as ropm modules, currently they need to bundle a version of bslib.brs (the library that makes ternary, null conditional, and template strings work), in their package.
-As `ropm` and `brighterscript` adoption grow, this could result in many duplicate copies of `bslib.brs`.
+In order for BrighterScript-transpiled projects to work as ropm modules, they need a reference to [bslib](https://github.com/rokucommunity/bslib/blob/master/source/bslib.brs) (the BrightScript runtime library for BrighterScript features) in their package.
+As `ropm` and `brighterscript` become more popular, this could result in many duplicate copies of `bslib.brs`.

+To encourage reducing code duplication, BrighterScript has built-in support for loading `bslib` from [ropm](https://github.com/rokucommunity/ropm).
+Here's how it works:
+1. if your program does not use ropm, or _does_ use ropm but does not directly reference bslib, then the BrighterScript compiler will copy bslib to `"pkg:/source/bslib.brs"` at transpile-time.
-To reduce code duplication, brighterscript includes a compiler option called `bslib` which indicates how bslib should be handled during transpile.
-The `'embedded'` bslib value will emit a copy of bslib at `pkg:/source/bslib.brs` during transpile.
-The `'ropm'` bslib option will not emit a copy of bslib, instead expecting the developer to have installed bslib from ropm with the alias 'bslib'.
-This means the bslib path will be `pkg:/source/roku_modules/bslib/bslib.brs`.
+2. if your program uses ropm and has installed `bslib` as a dependency, then the BrighterScript compiler will _not_ emit a copy of bslib at `pkg:/source/bslib.brs`, and will instead use the path to the version from ropm `pkg:/source/roku_modules/bslib/bslib.brs`.

-### Installing bslib in your ropm-enabled project:
+### Installing bslib in your ropm-enabled project
+bslib is actually published to npm under the name [@RokuCommunity/bslib](https://npmjs.com/package/@rokucommunity/bslib).
+However, to keep the bslib function names short, BrighterScript requires that you install @rokucommunity/bslib with the `bslib` alias.
+Here's the command to do that using the ropm CLI.
 ```bash
 ropm install bslib@npm:@rokucommunity/bslib
 ```